goodluck3301/data-structures-and-algorithms/README.md

 In depth-first search, we could take a path like Ash -> Bria n -> Carleto n -> Davi s -> Eri c -> Farah -> Gayle -> Harr y -> Isabell a -> Dohn -> Kari... and then find ourselves very far away.
 We could go through most of the world without realizing that, in fact, Vanessa is Ash's friend.
 We will still eventually find the path, but it may take a long time.
-It also won't find us the shortest path.
+It also won't find us the shortest path. </br>

+Adjacency List representation in Java
 ```java

 import java.util.*;